 If you want a sneak peak about the budget for moving to Vietnam, you can read it here.

 There are a few schools or agencies who will offer you a free accommodation or transportation allowance.
-Based on other teachers, it’s mostly a hit and miss, you can be offered a decent accommodation or a crappy one.
+Based on the stories I heard, it’s mostly a hit and miss, you can be offered a decent accommodation or a crappy one.
 Housing is relatively cheap in Vietnam, therefore, I suggest you find your own instead.
 While transportation in Vietnam is cheap too, you won't have problem getting around.
 If you need a suggestion for a hostel in Vietnam while looking for an apartment, check our recommendation list.

 FIND A JOB BEFORE COMING TO VIETNAM OR APPLY FOR A JOB WHEN YOU GET TO VIETNAM?

 This is a very common question from aspiring English teachers in Vietnam.
-In my personal experience, I only started finding a teaching job when I moved to Vietnam, this made all my interviews, demo lessons, and even getting tips from English teachers a lot more convenient.
-My friend started applying for a possible job before moving here, he scheduled interviews and demos beforehand and did it right when he arrived.
+In my personal experience, I only start finding a teaching job when I arrived in Vietnam, this made all my interviews, demo lessons, and even getting tips from English teachers a lot more convenient.
+My friend started applying for a possible job before moving here, he scheduled interviews and demos beforehand and did it right away after he arrived.

 HOW TO FIND AN ESL JOB IN VIETNAM?